Two Seconds: Production

-Mervyn LeRoy said in the 70s, when talking about the film, that at the time his production team were "highly organised".
+Mervyn LeRoy said in the 1970s, when talking about the film, that at the time his production team were "highly organized."
 LeRoy directed five films in 1932 alone.
 The sound clarity is because of Vitaphone sound on disk technology.

 Reception

-Although he called it "a sordid and melancholy study" that was "glum and gruesome" and "minus any comedy relief", New York Times critic Mordaunt Hall also found a lot to like in Two Seconds.
+Although he called it "a sordid and melancholy study" that was "glum and gruesome" and "minus any comedy relief," New York Times critic Mordaunt Hall also found a lot to like in Two Seconds.
 "Edward G. Robinson contributes a remarkably forceful portrayal," he wrote, adding that the film was "adroitly done [and] compels attention."
-He called LeRoy's direction "imaginative and lifelike" and praised the supporting cast: "Preston Foster plays Bud Clark, a rôle he also interpreted on the stage.
+He called LeRoy's direction "imaginative and lifelike" and praised the supporting cast: "Preston Foster plays Bud Clark, a role he also interpreted on the stage.
 His acting is capital.
 Vivienne Osborne is very real as the conscienceless Shirley.
 J. Carroll Naish makes the most of the part of Tony."
-In summary, he writes: "In spite of its drab tale, it calls forth admiration, for it never falters".
+In summary, he writes: "In spite of its drab tale, it calls forth admiration, for it never falters."

-Variety's 1932 review was less enamored: "General slowness and stodgy overdramatics won't draw the flaps, nor will a tragic finale help."
-In later years, prolific critic Leslie Halliwell tersely called Two Seconds a "competent, pacy crime melodrama".
+Variety's 1932 review was less enamored: "General slowness and stodgy over-dramatics won't draw the flaps, nor will a tragic finale help."
+In later years, prolific critic Leslie Halliwell tersely called Two Seconds a "competent, pacy crime melodrama."

 The film has been called an early (or first) example of film noir.